 SOLD OUT!
 Sign up for waiting list for Winter Session.
-To register for Spring 2018 session, please use the link below.
+To register for Summer 2018 session, please use the link below.

-Winter Session starts on January 22 – March 18, 2018 and runs for 8 weeks.
+Winter Session starts on TBD and runs for 8 weeks.
 This course will provide an overview of the principles and practices of working with students who have cortical visual impairment (CVI).
 The course is based on the use of The CVI Range, a functional vision assessment used to determine the degree of affect of the visual and behavioral characteristics associated with CVI.

 Course participants will be provided information on the use of The CVI Range and will have the opportunity to score a video based CVI Range assessment.
 The course will also include information pertaining to the causes of CVI and program planning/interventions for individuals with CVI.

 Roman Lantzy, C. A. (2018).
 Cortical Visual Impairment: An Approach to Assessment and Intervention.
 New York: American Foundation for the Blind.